 - Valparaiso University’s student newspaper, The Torch, reports on the background of the Welcome Project (28 Sept 12)

 Our work is not without important influences.
 We helped bring to campus Claudette Roper’s other state, in conjunction with the Brauer Museum of Art.
 This multimedia installation exploring the vestiges of racism through the lives of forty African-Americans both provides one model for the Welcome Project and initiates the kinds of conversations the Project is interested in facilitating.
 We are additionally indebted to StoryCorps and First Person American for serving as models of how to collect and share stories, and to the Center for Civic Reflection in modeling ways to use stories to enrich our understanding of self and community through conversation.
-We have many community partners and community members supporting our work: the Porter County Museum, Lakeshore Public Media, Miller Beach Arts and Creative District, Indiana University Northwest’s Calumet Regional Archives and the Center for Urban and Regional Excellence, Gary Historical and Cultural Society, the Urban League of Northwest Indiana, and StoryCorps.
+We have many community partners and community members supporting our work: the Porter County Museum, Lakeshore Public Media, Miller Beach Arts and Creative District, Indiana University Northwest’s Calumet Regional Archives and the Center for Urban and Regional Excellence, Gary Historical and Cultural Society, the Urban League of Northwest Indiana, United Urban Network and StoryCorps.
 We’ve been grateful to receive funding for specific initiatives from the National Endowment for the Humanities, the National Endowment for the Arts – Indiana Arts Commission – South Shore Arts.
 The Invisible Project mobile exhibit was funded in part through Valparaiso University’s Cultural Arts Committee, the Porter County Community Foundation, the Porter County Museum, and several local donors.
 Many thanks.

 Students who have worked on the project